emepox/emepox/README.md

 ⭐️ My name is **Maria**, my pronouns are she/her.

-🐗 I am currently working at Bumble and living in Barcelona.
+🐗 I am currently living in Vilanova i la Geltrú (Barcelona).

-🎖 I am a Junior Android developer.
+🎖 I am an Android developer.

 💃🏻 I work with Kotlin and Compose.
 I also know HTML, CSS, JavaScript, React, Vue and MySql.

 🐔 I like to make CSS Pokemon.
+I want to make them with Compose too.

-🍄 I have experience in technical SEO and in iGaming.
+🍄 I have experience in the iGaming and online dating industries.
+I was a Technical SEO before.

-🌚 I like solving escape rooms and playing Phasmophobia.
+🌚 I like solving escape rooms and reading fan fiction in my free time.

 🌮 Check [my Linkedin](https://www.linkedin.com/in/mariamvg/)!